candide-guevara/candide-guevara.github.io/_posts/funny/2016-03-30-skiing-in-switzerland.md

 I rarely felt welcome when visiting a Swiss ski station.
 Even from the very start, you struggle to find the trail map on their web site.
+In France I usually greet the lift operators and I get back a smiling "hi!" back.
+Maybe working conditions for operators are worst in Switzerland because the amount of friendly greetings I get back is about half ...

 ### Design/Convinience